 - Offers greater flexibility with fewer regulations than federal or state resources.

-As part of the FY22 budget process in June 2021, Sussex County Council authorized a seed allocation of $500,000 in general fund dollars to launch the Sussex County Housing Trust Fund (SCHTF).
+Sussex County Council authorized a seed allocation of $500,000 in general fund dollars and $6.3 million in American Rescue Plan Act (ARPA) funding to launch the Sussex County Housing Trust Fund (SCHTF) in April 2022.

 The SCHTF contains two primary objectives: